Ernest Hilbert’s Books

 * * *

-Posters of various kinds have existed for hundreds of years, but the modern poster dates roughly to 1870, when color lithography made mass production possible.
+Posters of various kinds have existed for hundreds of years, but the modern poster dates to 1870, when color lithography made mass production possible.
 “In little more than a hundred years,” writes poster expert John Barnicoat, “it has come to be recognized as a vital art form, attracting artists at every level, from painters like Toulouse-Lautrec and [Alphonse] Mucha to theatrical and commercial designers.”
 Concert posters have ranged in styles from Art Nouveau, Symbolism, Cubism, and Art Deco to the more formal Bauhaus and the often garish hippie posters of the 1960s.
 Posters advertising poetry readings have become popular collectors’ items on the rare book market, the most famous among them being the “Six Poets at Six Gallery,” a poster for an evening organized by Kenneth Rexroth for poets Philip Lamantia, Michael McClure, Allen Ginsberg, Gary Snyder, Phil Whalen, Kenneth Rexroth, and Jack Kerouac—“[a] remarkable collection of angels on one stage”—on October 7, 1955 in San Francisco, though it should be noted that the poster is memorable more for the event it advertised than its impromptu design.
 With the advent of digital production and printing technology, a new generation of poster artists has begun to expand the field of the concert poster while building upon earlier traditions.
-Kara stands out as one of the most interesting graphic artists working in this field today.
+Kara and Jennifer stand out as two of the most interesting graphic artists working in this field today.

 * * *